dib-lab/2021-paper-metapangenomes/manuscript.md

 We constructed a database from GTDB rs202 using sourmash XXX and using a k-mer size of 10.
 + @Tessa any relevant details would be very helpful :)

-### Metapangenome analysis of iHMP metagenomes
+### K~aa~-mer metapangenome analysis of iHMP metagenomes
-We used sourmash, spacegraphcats, and orpheum to peform metapangenome analysis of 12 iHMP time series gut microbiomes captured by short read shotgun metagenomes [@doi:10.1038/s41586-019-1237-9].
+We used sourmash, spacegraphcats, and orpheum to perform k~aa~-mer metapangenome analysis of 12 iHMP time series gut microbiomes captured by short read shotgun metagenomes [@doi:10.1038/s41586-019-1237-9].
 We downloaded samples HSM6XRQB, HSM6XRQI, HSM6XRQK, HSM6XRQM, HSM6XRQO, HSM67VF9, HSM67VFD, HSM67VFJ, HSM7CYY7, HSM7CYYD, HSM7CYY9, HSM7CYYB from ibdmdb.org.
 We adapter and quality trimmed each sample with fastp (parameters `--detect_adapter_for_pe`, `--qualified_quality_phred 4`, `--length_required 31`, and `--correction`), removed human host sequencing reads with bbduk (parameters `k=31`, reference file https://drive.google.com/file/d/0B3llHR93L14wd0pSSnFULUlhcUk/edit?usp=sharing), and k-mer trimmed reads using khmer `trim-low-abund.py` (parameters `-C 3`, `-Z 18`, `-V`) [@doi:10.12688/f1000research.6924.1].
 We then used sourmash gather to infer the taxonomic profile of each sample, using the GTDB rs202 database (`k` = 31, https://osf.io/w4bcm/) [@doi:10.1038/s41586-019-1237-9].